z3c0/vistos_legacy/README.md

 # Vistos

-Vistos is a module for downloading data on U. S. politicians.
+Vistos is a module for downloading data on U. S. politicians from public sources via HTTP.
 V's goal is to empower U. S. citizens by providing an easier route for accessing the information necessary to hold public officials more accountable.
 This is to be accomplished by

 1) utilizing public data sources to gather information about public officials, and